realm/realm-dart/README.md

 1. Add a sync subscription and write data.

+   Only data matching the query in the subscription will be synced to the server and only data matching the subscription will be downloaded to the local device realm file.

    ``` dart
    realm.subscriptions.update((mutableSubscriptions) {
    mutableSubscriptions.add(realm.query<Task>(r'status == $0 AND progressMinutes == $1', ["completed", 100]));